Intelligent Graybox Fuzzing via ATPG-Guided Seed Generation and Submodule Analysis: Introduction

 In this work, we present \profuzz, a novel hardware fuzzing framework based on DGF, specifically designed to overcome the challenges, such as abstraction mismatches, limited coverage precision, and poor scalability.
 Unlike existing methods, \profuzz~operates directly at the hardware’s native abstraction level, allowing it to accurately model inherent hardware behaviors and utilize coverage metrics that reflect hardware-specific characteristics.
 Additionally, our framework seamlessly integrates with industry-standard Electronic Design Automation (EDA) tools, facilitating easy adoption within established design and verification workflows.
-Our main contributions are summarized as follows: